 4. Work on Your Swing

 What good will a bat do you if you cannot swing it?
 This is the essence of batting.
 It starts with having correct posture and then visualizing your swing, meeting the ball.
 After that you need to work on mechanics like hand position, swinging straight down, and your hand-to-eye coordination.
 Being able to visualize your swing is just as important to your game and will go a long way in you making the actual hit.
 Practicing in front of a mirror with or without a bat is a great place to start.
 You can then follow up with actual hitting drills using a tennis ball.
+Then, when you’re better, you can use your own Custom Pickleball Paddles.
+Pickleball is growing in popularity, according to an Odyssey article about the paddleball sport.

 5. Reaction Time and Running